Three by students:

-While this study was very well done and made a few very good points, healthy vending is not the best option.
-Writing in the LA Times, Elena Conis contrasts the nutritional facts from the top snacks in normal vending machines with the top snacks in healthy vending machines.
+But the fact is that healthy vending is not the best option.
+For example, writing in the LA Times, Elena Conis contrasts the nutritional facts from the top snacks in normal vending machines with the top snacks in healthy vending machines.
 The snacks from healthy vending are slightly healthier: they have less fat and fewer calories.
-However, overall, they are not healthier (Conis).
-Healthy vending will only give students the idea that they are eating healthy when in reality, they are not.
-There are vending machines with fruit in them, but they are expensive to maintain and if not eaten quickly enough, the fruit will go bad.
-I believe that having a healthy food option in the cafeteria is the best option.
+However, overall, they are not healthier.
+Conis found that healthy vending only gave students the idea that they were eating healthy when in reality, they are not.
+There are vending machines with fruit in them, but they are expensive to maintain and if not eaten quickly enough, the fruit will go bad, according to Conis.
+As a result, I believe that having a healthy food option in the cafeteria is the best option.
 It will be truly healthy food and not just the perception of healthy food.

 Though there are many alternative ways to deal with the problem of mental health, the most common I have come across is implementing more psychologists in school.
 Summarizing the information found by experts from many schools, Anya Kamenetz, in an article by for NPR, says, “their topline message: Don’t harden schools.
 Make them softer, by improving social and emotional health” (Kamenetz).
 She goes on to discuss how the school climate may impact students and creating an emotionally and socially connected environment may help the mental health of students at schools.
 This all boiled down to the importance of school psychologists.

-What Kamenetz is trying to show is very true, school psychologists can help with the mentally ill and have been shown to help the school environment (Kamenetz).
+What Kamenetz is trying to show is very true.
+School psychologists can help with the mentally ill and have been shown to help the school environment (Kamenetz).
 The main problem is that not everyone is going to seek professional help first.
 In a study done by Guo Sisi and other researchers, they discovered that students are most likely to seek a friend in a time of crisis over an adult (Guo, Sisi, et al.).
 This can become very dangerous in situations of crisis.
-Teenaged friends are not trained and probably lack experience adult are more likely to have.
-If they solely go to a friend they are piling their own problems on them, meaning if they do end up hurting themselves, the friend is likely to blame themselves.
-To combat this, teaching coping skills and where and why to get help would be much cheaper.
+Teenage friends are not trained and probably lack experience adult are more likely to have.
+If students with mental health concerns solely go to a friend, they are piling their own problems on them, meaning if they do end up hurting themselves, the friend is likely to blame themselves.
+To combat this, teaching coping skills and where and why to get help would be much safer and cheaper.
 It doesn’t cost as much to change health textbooks, while hiring a new psychiatrist is going to cost more over time.
 The importance of teaching kids to help themselves may lead them to seeing they need help from others as well.